RoshanAmalraj/CoolCare/README.md

 ## 🏠 About the Project

-**Cool Are** is a full-stack home appliance repair service platform built exclusively for Indian users.
+**Cool Care** is a full-stack home appliance repair service platform built exclusively for Indian users.
 It connects **customers** who need appliance repairs with **certified local technicians** — making the entire booking, verification, tracking, and completion process digital, fast, and secure.

 Inspired by platforms like **Urban Company**, Cool Are brings a premium service booking experience to cities and towns across India.